zacwong2151/tp/docs/DeveloperGuide.md

     * 2a1. iVolunteer requests for the correct command with valid event id.
     * 2a2.
 User enters correct command.
     Steps 2a1-2a2 are repeated until the data entered is correct.

     Use case resumes at step 3.

+**Use case UCE05: Add a volunteer into an event**

+**MSS**

+1. User <u>lists all volunteering events (UCE02)</u>.
+2. User <u>lists all volunteers (UCV02)</u>.
+3. User requests to add a specific volunteer in the volunteer list into a specific event in the event list.
+4.  iVolunteer adds the volunteer into the event.

+    Use case ends.

+**Extensions**

+* 3a.
+Invalid Command Word.
+    * 3a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.

+      Use case resumes from step 3.

+* 3b.
+Invalid event id or volunteer id or both.
+    * 3b1. iVolunteer requests for the correct command with valid event id and valid volunteer id.
+    * 3b2.
+User enters correct command.
+      Steps 3b1-3b2 are repeated until the data entered is correct.

+      Use case resumes at step 4.

+**Use case UCE06: List out all volunteers in an event**

+**MSS**

+1. User <u>lists all volunteering events (UCE02)</u>.
+2. User requests to list out all volunteers in the specific event.
+3.  iVolunteer list out all volunteers in the events.

+    Use case ends.

+**Extensions**

+* 2a.
+Invalid Command Word.
+    * 2a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.

+      Use case resumes from step 2.

+* 2b.
+Invalid event id.
+    * 2b1. iVolunteer requests for the correct command with valid event id.
+    * 2b2.
+User enters correct command.
+      Steps 2b1-2b2 are repeated until the data entered is correct.

+      Use case resumes at step 3.

+* 2c.
+There are no events to list.

+  Use case ends.

+**Use case UCE07: Remove a volunteer from an event**

+**MSS**

+1. User <u>lists all volunteering events (UCE02)</u>.
+2. User <u>lists all volunteers (UCV02)</u>.
+3. User requests to remove a specific volunteer in the volunteer list into a specific event in the event list
+4.  iVolunteer removes the volunteer in the event.

+    Use case ends.

+**Extensions**

+* 3a.
+Invalid Command Word.
+    * 3a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.

+      Use case resumes from step 3.

+* 3b.
+Invalid event id or volunteer id or both.
+    * 3b1. iVolunteer requests for the correct command with valid event id or volunteer id or both.
+    * 3b2.
+User enters correct command.
+      Steps 3b1-3b2 are repeated until the data entered is correct.

+      Use case resumes at step 4.

 **Use case UCV01: Create a volunteer**